 Looking for Signs of Addiction

 If you are wondering if your drinking is a problem you may have to look for less obvious signs to recognize your own addiction.
-As a functioning alcoholic it is much easier to stay in deep denial because your life isn’t falling apart around you as one might expect.
+In functional alcoholic symptoms it is much easier to stay in deep denial because your life isn’t falling apart around you as one might expect.
 You might even have a great job, make plenty of money and have lots of friends that don’t see you as an addict or ask you to quit drinking.

 As a functioning alcohol however, you might still feel dependent on drinking to get through the day.
 If you drink in the morning or when you’re alone on a regular basis then you might have a problem.
 You also might end up getting drunk even when you don’t intend to or be unable to stop yourself from drinking.

 Heavy drinkers and especially alcoholics tend to get “blackout” drunk meaning that they do things that they don’t remember or have no idea what happened while they drank.
-Even functioning alcoholics may make efforts to hide from their friends and family how much they actually drink.
+Even people with Functional Alcoholic Symptoms may make efforts to hide it from their friends and family how much they actually drink.
 They may hide bottles of alcohol or lie about going to the bar in an effort to conceal their behavior.

 Although most people can’t recognize a functioning alcoholic, there may still be some cases where someone asks about your drinking.
 If you find that you deny drinking even when you have or quickly get angry when someone confronts you about your alcohol consumption then this may be a sign of addiction.